 With three Hall of Fame quarterbacks alone, the 1983 class is the standard by which past and future draft classes are measured

-College football's best will be selected starting April 25 when the 2019 NFL Draft kicks off in Nashville, Tennessee.
+College football's best will be selected starting April 23 when the 2020 NFL Draft kicks off online.
 Will this class go down in history as one of the best?
 Only time well.
 Either way, it will have some pretty some stiff competition to be one of the greatest.
 Here are the 10 best draft classes in NFL history based on their level of talent.

-Hall of Famers: 4 (Troy Aikman, Barry Sanders, Derrick Thomas, Deion Sanders)
+Hall of Famers: 5 (Troy Aikman, Barry Sanders, Derrick Thomas, Deion Sanders, Steve Atwater)

 Pro Bowlers: 26

-The four Hall of Famers were taken with the first five picks and no other draft has ever kicked off with such an elite collection of talent.
-If there is any justice in this world, strong safety Steve Atwater will one day be the fifth player from this class to make it to Canton.
+Four Hall of Famers were taken with the first five picks and no other draft has ever kicked off with such an elite collection of talent.
+This year, strong safety Steve Atwater became the fifth player from this class to make it to Canton.

 Hall of Famers: 4 (Willie Roaf, Jerome Bettis, Michael Strahan, Will Shields)